lucidobservor/floramancer-modpack/README.md

 ## Major Features

-- **Pack Modes** - There are two pack modes: Normal and Hard.
-These modes are differences in quantity of automation required; the progression is identical for both.
-Currently the only differences between the modes are the passive decay timer and the mana cost of the final items, with the advancements adjusted accordingly.
-See below for more details.

-- **Passive Flower Decay** - The biggest change this pack makes to ordinary Botania progression is making all generating flora suffer from passive decay.
-In Normal Mode, flowers will decay after one real world hour, while in Hard Mode, decay happens in only half that time.
+- **Passive Flower Decay** - The biggest change this pack makes to ordinary Botania progression is making all generating flora suffer from passive decay after one real world hour.
 This means you will need to set up systems to automatically craft every flower, including all of its components, as well as ensure each flower is used efficiently before it decays.

 - **Advancements and Progression** - As you progress, the game will keep track of how much mana you have produced using each flower.
 Once you've produced enough, you will earn an advancement for that flower, and upon completing them all you will unlock the recipes for the Creative Mana Tablet and Everlasting Guilty Pool.
-The exact amount of mana required per flower differs by pack mode.

 ## Minor Features